Things to do in Seattle

 Is Seattle close to Canada?

-Yes, Seattle is only a 2-hour drive from the border with Canada.
+Yes, It’s only a 2-hour drive to the border of Canada.
 If you have a car, it's possible to visit Vancouver, British Columbia, as a day trip from the Emerald City.
-Simply pack up your travel documents and drive north on the Interstate 5 until you reach the border.
+Simply pack up your travel documents and drive north on Interstate 5 until you reach the border.

 ...More